 If you are not a U.S. citizen, the option of a plea deal for deferred and/or dismissal of your case will not mean that you do not have a record or that you do not have to disclose it to USCIS, for under immigration law, it is still a conviction no matter if you received deferred adjudication or not and no matter if your case was non-disclosed or not (this includes expunctions as well).
 That is why it is very important to seek the assistance of a qualified and experienced immigration lawyer who can take early actions to make sure that you will be eligible for future immigration benefits.

-To learn more about the approach or minor in possession attorneys or DUI lawyers that in defending underage drinking or possession of drug charges, please contact our criminal defense attorneys at Goldstein & Scopellite, PC at (520) 202-0391 in Tucson, Arizona or 214-351-9100 in Dallas, Texas.
+To learn more about the approach of minor in possession attorneys or DUI lawyers that defend underage drinking or possession of drug charges, please contact our criminal defense attorneys at Goldstein & Scopellite, PC at 520-365-3185 in Tucson, Arizona.
 We may also be contacted online.